-During the residency year, residents will also attend a one-hour case consultation meeting per week that will include psychologists, psychiatrists, social workers, nurses, and other staff.
-Meeting activities include: a) discussion of initial consultations conducted by themselves and other staff that week, and b) case consultation.
-Residents are encouraged to utilize these opportunities to consult with the broader interdisciplinary team regarding any cases of their choosing.
+During the residency year, residents will also attend a one-hour case consultation meeting per week that will include psychologists, psychiatrists, social workers, nurses, and other health care staff within the Dean of Students.
+Meeting activities include: a) brainstorming campus and community referral resources for clients, b) case consultation, and c) monthly topic facilitations.
+Residents are encouraged to utilize these meetings to consult with the broader interdisciplinary team regarding any cases of their choosing.